BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/current/admin-orgs-api.md

 Organizations are rooted in the `/v1/orgs` path and are used to group and categorize sub-resources.

-Access to resources in the system depends on the access control list set for them.
-A caller may need to prove its identity by means of an **access token** passed in the `Authorization` header (`Authorization: Bearer {token}`).
-Please visit @ref:[Authentication](authentication.md) to learn more about retrieving access tokens.

 @@@ note { .tip title="Authorization notes" }

 When  creating organizations, the caller must have `organizations/create` permissions on the current path of the organization or `/`.